DanielKrawisz/Entropy/Pow.co FAQ.md

 ## Why does ⛏ matter?

 ⛏ matters because it is a measure of provable waste, which is the [definition](#what-is-a-handicap) of a handicap and therefore an [honest](#what-is-honesty) signal of [fitness](#what-is-fitness).
-It is attached to proof-of-work strings that are associated with memes, which are therefore expected to be fit.
+It is attached to [proof-of-work](#what-is-proof-of-work) strings that are associated with memes, which are therefore expected to be fit.
 If you ignore ⛏, you are ignoring information that is easy to find and expected to be relevant, which is something that you cannot afford.

 ## What is the Handicap Principle?

-The Handicap Principle is an idea from Zahavi which says that the only honest signal of fitness is provable waste.
+The Handicap Principle is an idea from Zahavi which says that the only [honest](#what-is-honesty) signal of [fitness](#what-is-fitness) is provable waste.
 The idea was originally proposed to explain sexual signals in biology such as the peacock’s tail but the principle is general and has applications anywhere that the members of a large group need to find mates or make good allies quickly.

 In human society, think about how business suits can separate those who are serious from those who are just playing a commercial typically has higher production values than the content it appears with.
 The Handicap Principle says that someone with a good product can much more easily afford to distinguish himself using a costly advertisement than someone with a bad product because he will have more accepted offers and can therefore make up the cost more easily.

-## What is a handicap?

-A handicap is provable waste.

-## What is waste?

-Waste in this context means that something is destroyed but not uselessly or to no avail because its destruction can be expected to yield a holistic and thorough appraisal.

-## What is fitness?

-Fitness is the relative ability to grow and avoid death.

 ## What is proof-of-work?